-Florida Statutes Section 175.231, 112.18, 112.181 and 112.1816 provide for in-line-of-duty presumptions.
+Florida Statutes Section 175.231, 112.18, 112.181 and 112.1816 provide

 ENDING EMPLOYMENT BEFORE NORMAL RETIREMENT

 A member not eligible for normal retirement who leaves the employment of the City with 10 or more years of service may elect to receive benefits at the otherwise early or normal retirement date.
 The member's early retirement benefit would be calculated in the same manner as normal retirement benefit, reduced three percent (3%) for each year retirement precedes normal retirement age.
 Such a member may also take a refund of contributions instead of any other benefits from the Plan.